-The Torah is teaching us that the Divine attributes of goodness — the desire to help others, to give and nurture — are inherent to the human soul.
-One who sheds blood has corrupted his soul to such an extent that he has completely suppressed his innate tzelem Elokim.
-Instead of promoting life, he brings about its destruction and loss.
+The Torah is teaching us that the Divine traits of good — the desire to help others, to give and nurture — are inherent to the human soul.
+Those who shed blood have corrupted their soul to such an extent that they have completely suppressed their innate tzelem Elokim.
+Instead of promoting life, they cause its destruction and loss.

 The purpose of the Beit HaMikdash was not solely for the benefit of the Jewish people.
-When King Solomon built the Temple, he announced that it was “also for the stranger who is not from Your people Israel, but will come from a distant country for the sake of Your Name” (I Kings 8:41).
-The Temple was meant to be a “house of prayer for all peoples” (Isaiah 56:7) — a focal point, spreading enlightenment and ethical teachings throughout the world.
+When King Solomon built the Temple, he announced that it was also “for the stranger who is not from Your people Israel, but will come from a distant country for the sake of Your Name” (I Kings 8:41).
+The Temple was meant to be a “house of prayer for all peoples” (Isaiah 56:7).
+It was to be a focal point, spreading enlightenment and ethical teachings throughout the world.

-However, to influence and inspire humanity requires that the ethical and spiritual state of the Jewish people be strong.
-When Israel has fallen to the lowest levels of cruelty and violence, what kind of moral influence can the Beit HaMikdash provide to the world?
+However, in order to influence and inspire humanity, the ethical and spiritual state of the Jewish people must be strong.
+When Israel has fallen to cruelty and violence, what kind of moral influence can the Beit HaMikdash provide to the world?
 How can the Temple service inspire other nations, when they see that its values have not even succeeded in penetrating the Jewish people, repairing social injustice and eradicating bloodshed?

 Unable to serve its universal purpose, the Temple was destroyed.